Key Takeaways

 Although separation anxiety disorder is primarily diagnosed in children, the condition and its symptoms can be just as problematic for adults.

-What are signs of separation anxiety in adults?
+Signs and symptoms of separation anxiety in adults

 The American Psychiatric Association’s diagnostic manual for mental health conditions is called the DSM-5.
 It states that adults must experience at least three of the following symptoms for at least six months to be diagnosed with adult separation anxiety disorder.